MHJahanbakhsh/notes/README.md

 sidebar's z-index gets compared to positioned's z-index.

-what happens with portals is : based on where  your states are or personal prefrence you define your modal component.let say very deep; we don't care as long as that modal component returns its jsxs as portal
+what happens with portals is : based on where  your states are or personal prefrence you define your modal component.let say very deep; we don't care as long as that modal component returns its jsxs as portal.and if you do that,every time it renders rather than appearing as a direct child of root,it will be rendered in related div.